virginiaequitycenter/uvaequity_demands/README.md

-# WeDemand
+# Voices for Equity
-Development Site for We Demand Project
+Development Site for Voices For Equity